oxc-project/acorn-test262/test-typescript/tests/cases/compiler/taggedTemplateStringsWithUnicodeEscapes.ts.md

               "start": 49,
               "end": 75,
-              "raw": "\" should be converted to \"", "value": " should be converted to "
+              "raw": "\" should be converted to \"", "value": " should be converted to ", "regex": null,
+              "bigint": null
             }
           ],
           "quasis": [